jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 ### Automatic Containment And Access Control

-Automatic encapsulation structure does impose a problem in Access Control.
+Automatic encapsulation structure might impose a problem in Access Control.
 An access modifier is related to the position in the encapsulation.
 The base of the system has only a referential structure.
 Everything is basically accessible at any level.
 Anything is potentially global.
 But when you convert it to an encapsulation structure, not everything is global.
 When you see the encapsulation structure, you can impose an access restriction based on the position in the encapsulation structure, but if you change the underlying referential structure, the symbol gets a different position in the hierarchy, perhaps a higher one, making it all of a sudden accessible on a higher level.
 On one hand this is required: higher objects make use of the object.
 But that means everything is basically public, because you can use anything.
 As soon as you want to use it, it is placed on a higher level in the hierarchy.
 There are no restrictions there.
 What you might be able to do in Access Control is actually fix the relative encapsulation position, so it can’t be made any higher, and then impose an access modifier based on hierarchical position.
 But access modifiers are for later, but anyway, that was a good idea about it.